How To Decompress After Traveling

 This is a pre-travel tip to help you post-travel.
 Coming home to a clean room/apartment/living space is so much better than a disaster zone.
 My space is always messiest when I'm doing laundry or packing.
 You're likely doing both of these things before going away.
 You know what they say -- messy room messy mind (or something like that).
 And it's so true!
 When you get home from the airport jet-lagged, the last thing you want to do is clean up the mess you left behind.
 Climbing into your bed with fresh sheets is pure bliss.
 You'll thank your past self so much.

 Drop your bags and head straight for the shower

 Nothing makes you feel human again like a shower.
 I always feel gross when I get off a plane.
 Does anyone really leave thinking "oh that recycled air did wonders for me!"?
 Doubtful.
 Depending on how tired you are, maybe even opt for a bath or treat yourself to a face mask.

 You don't need to unpack everything the second you walk through your front door

 Unpacking all at once could technically work in your favor.
-You’ll get it out of the way and feel more settled.
-AND there’s the satisfaction of not having to live out of a suitcase anymore.
-That being said, it’s highly unrealistic.
+You'll get it out of the way and feel more settled.
+AND there's the satisfaction of not having to live out of a suitcase anymore.
+That being said, it's highly unrealistic.
 Or at least for me it is.
-I usually unpack the bare essentials (ex: toothbrush) and tackle the rest the next day.
-Don’t put off unpacking for too long though.
-You don’t want to find yourself 2 weeks later still searching for that hairbrush you could have sworn was in your carry-on.
-If I give myself an extra day, I don’t feel like I’m setting myself up for failure while still ensuring I get that sh*t done in a timely manner.
+I usually unpack the bare essentials (ex: toothbrush) and tackle the rest the next day (or the day after…).
+Don't put off unpacking for too long though.
+You don't want to find yourself 2 weeks later still searching for that hairbrush you could have sworn was in your carry-on.
+If I give myself an extra day, I don't feel like I'm setting myself up for failure.
+Get that sh*t done in a timely manner.